baswerc/easybeans/README.md

 ```Java
 wrapper.unregister();
 ```
-If `YourClass` uses no EasyBean annotations then only public fields and public methods will be exposed.
+If `org.baswell.easybeans.examples.YourClass` uses no EasyBean annotations then only public fields and public methods will be exposed.
 This includes public fields and public methods from all ancestor classes
-`YourClass` extends from (all the way up the hierarchy chain until a Class that is the `java.` or `javax.` package is reached).
+`org.baswell.easybeans.examples.YourClass` extends from (all the way up the hierarchy chain until a Class that is the `java.` or `javax.` package is reached).
 Public fields will be exposed as read/write attributes.
 Public methods that follow the getter setter convention will be exposed as read/write attributes.
 All other public methods will be exposed as operations.

 ### Using EasyBeans Annotations